blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 >[!Note]
 >
 >The session token expires after 30 minutes!
-If expires, just login again from the phishing login page.
+If it expires, just log in again from the phishing login page.

 We logged in without the credentials at the original website!